Ultimate Guide to Kauai

 Finding Nonstops to Kauai

-The Lihue airport is located on the east side of the island.
+The Lihue airport is located on the eastern side of the island.
 There are small news and lei stands, an HMS host restaurant, and a few gift shops.
-This is where your flight will arrive.
 Travelers in the East and Midwest will need to make a connection to get here, making Kauai one stop away.
-However, several cities in the West enjoy nonstop service to Kauai:
+However, several cities in the West enjoy nonstop service to Kauai, including:

 • Denver